GreyCorbel/azure-automation-devops-integration/README.md

 ## Limitations
-Current implementation manages just runbooks and variables, but not other assets in automation account - for many assets it's not good idea to store them in source control.
+Current implementation manages just runbooks, variables and Dsc configurations, but not other assets in automation account - for many assets it's not good idea to store them in source control.
 > If you have good use case for manageement of other assets, let me know

 Currently, only variables of type [string] are supported; support for other variable types may come in next release.

 Variable encryption status cannot be changed when variable already exists.
-To change encryption status, you need to delete the variable manually in automation account and then run deployment again with updated Encryption in variable definition file.
+To change encryption status, you have to delete the variable manually in automation account and then run deployment again with updated Encryption in variable definition file.

-Integration is supposed to work with any runbook type, however it was heavily tested with powershell runbooks.
+Integration is supposed to work with any runbook type, however it was heavily tested with PowerShell runbooks.
 > Looking for testers with other runbook types.

 Enjoy!